Articles of Incorporation and Rules

 8. If this Association intends to pay a capital dividend pursuant to the provisions of the preceding two paragraphs, but is unable to make the payment due to reasons other than those attributable to this Association, the member in question shall be deemed to have waived his or her right to claim a capital dividend, unless the claim is made within two years from the date of the conclusion of the general meeting of representatives specified in paragraph 4

-Article 80 When calculating the amount of rebates pursuant to the provisions of the preceding two Articles, if the amount of rebate for each member has a fraction of less than 10 yen, it shall be rounded down.
+Article 80 When calculating the amount of rebates under the provisions of the preceding two articles, if the amount of rebates for each member results in a fraction of less than 10 yen, that fraction shall be rounded down.

-Article 81 If there is any surplus remaining after making rebates to members pursuant to the provisions of Article 77, this Association shall voluntarily set aside the remainder or carry it over to the next business year.
+Article 81 If, after the distribution of surplus to the members in accordance with the provisions of Article 77, there is still a surplus, the cooperative shall set aside the remaining surplus at its discretion or carry it over to the next fiscal year.

 (Compensation for deficits)

-Article 82 When a deficit occurs, this Association shall use the following to compensate for it, in that order: carried-over surplus, reserves set aside pursuant to the provisions of the preceding article, and statutory reserves.
+Article 82 When a deficit occurs in this association, it shall compensate for it by drawing down the carried-over surplus, the reserves accumulated in accordance with the provisions of the preceding article, and the statutory reserves in that order.

-Article 83: This association shall not engage in speculative management or speculative transactions with its assets, regardless of the name under which they are made.
+Article 83 This partnership shall not engage in speculative management or speculative trading of its assets, regardless of the name under which it does so.

-Article 84 This association shall disclose information regarding its business and financial status to its members in accordance with the rules established by this association.
+Article 84 This cooperative shall disclose to its members information regarding its business and financial status in accordance with the rules established by this cooperative.

 Chapter 7 Dissolution